 The inclusion of GM foods in the food supply, providing there are no safety concerns, allows for innovation by developers and a widening of the technological base for producing foods.
-Corn line DAS1131 is a new food crop designed for tolerance to the herbicide glyphosate and to provide growers with an additional control option for lepidopteran insect pests.
+Corn line MON94804 is a new food crop designed to have a reduced plant height compared to conventional corn, providing growers with potential agronomic benefits.